Brd98/DFp-Scanner/README.md

 ---

 ### *IMPORTANT*
-Tool is currently in development.
+Tool is currently in development AND I have no idea how to create CLI tools using python.